 Why choose this course

 What is it that motivates people to travel and what are their expectations?
+How can we manage tourism in a way that benefits all stakeholders?

 These are the kind of questions you’ll be considering as you learn about what it takes to become a manager within the tourism industry.